ReactorCoreDev/ZenithX/readme.md

 > [!CAUTION]
 > The only official place to download ZenithX is this GitHub repository.
 Any other websites offering downloads are not affiliated with us.
->
-> We log public (not private) games you join, Do not be afraid, as it's only for the devs to meet you!
 ---

 > [!NOTE]